 “Why not?” he asked.

-“Cause I can’t stand up”.
-And I had long since excused half of glass three, and glasses four through seven, much to the mockery of our sommelier.
+“Cause I can’t stand up.”
+(And I had long since excused half of glass three, and glass four through seven, much to the mockery of our sommelier).

-“They say” you should choose your favourite stand alone wines mixed into sangria, or when dazzling your beef chunks for a frenchy Beef Bourguignon.
-But for us regular people, we try to decrease the cost to our wallet as we attempt to satisfy our taste buds.
-In my experience, though, “they” are right — choose your favourites, then mix.
+“They say” you should choose your favourite stand alone wines for a sangria and certainly when dazzling your beef chunks for a Frenchy Beef Bourguignon.
+But for us regular people, we try to decrease the cost to our wallet and purchase a cheaper wine for sangria.
+In my experience, though, “they” are right: choose your favourite stand alone wine, then mix.
 You’ll be most pleased.

 Only five occasions are necessary for a bottle of beer:

-You could try to pair a glass of wine at any of these occasions (except the Heineken factory — not gonna happen).
+You could try to pair a glass of wine at any of these occasions (except the Heineken factory, not gonna find it).
 But why would you try?
 Corona takes the edge off the spicy hit of masalas and jalapenos.

-And the fifth reason to drink a bottle of beer — because they don’t have wine!
+The fifth and final reason to drink a bottle of beer: because they don’t have wine.

 The best wine is the one you love: carpe drinkem!